datawire/ambassador-docs/docs/cloud/latest/rollouts/faqs.md

 Yes.
 The Rollouts feature is available in all Ambassador 1.13.8+ releases: AES and Emissary

-**Can I provide my manifests as a Helm charts or as a Kustomize project?**
+**Can I provide my manifests as a Helm Chart or as a Kustomize project?**

 Currently, the Rollouts feature requires standard kubernetes manifests.
 You can generate standard Kubernetes manifests from Helm Charts or Kustomize projects and provide those files in a git repo so it can be consumed by Ambassador Cloud.